Skyler84/avr-playground/bootloaders/sdboot/readme.md

 SDBoot allows interactively programming flash using binaries stored on a Micro-SD card.

+## How it works

+SDBoot is broken into two main components

+### The Stub

+the SDBoot stub is essentially a 1st stage bootloader.
+It bootstraps the main bootloader application.
+It has to contain SD card driver, FAT driver, dynamic module loader and boot programming functions.
+This enables it to find and program the second stage bootloader.

+### The interactive portion

+The SDBoot interactive

 ## Functions

 (WIP) SDBoot is able to bootstrap itself.
 The core bootloader (8KB) contains a minimal SD and FAT driver, flash programming functions, and is able to load the remaining portions of itself (modules) into application flash.